patrickjamesmardis/longDistanceLamp/README.md

     void handleColor();
 ```
 ### ```setup()``` | [final-esp.ino](final-esp/final-esp.ino)
 In the ``` setup() ``` function, Serial communication begins with a speed of 115200 baud.
 The WiFi connection starts in station mode to serve on the local WiFi network.
-An mDNS hostname is started to use lamp.local to connect; however, this method isn't supported in all browsers, so the local IP address is printed to the Serial. ``` initProperties() ``` is provided by Arduino to initialize the properties from the thing properties header file. ```LittleFS.begin()``` gives access to the file system.
+An mDNS hostname is started to use lamp.local to connect; however, this method is not supported in all browsers, so the local IP address is printed to the Serial. ``` initProperties() ``` is provided by Arduino to initialize the properties from the thing properties header file. ```LittleFS.begin()``` gives access to the file system.
 The server is set up to handle requests related to the functions above:

 ```cpp
     server.on("/", handleRoot);